 The Shape of Light

 Jeremy Zallen, PhD ’14 in history, wanted to write about the history of illumination for his PhD dissertation.
 He started looking into the earliest forms of electric light in the United States and came across the records of the Bijou Theatre, held in Houghton Library.
-In the 1880s, the Bijou, which sat right in downtown Boston, became the first fully-electrified theatre in the country.
-Even more surprising, a single, fragile light bulb survived from that era and sits in Houghton alongside the theatre’s more mundane financial records.
+In the 1880s, the Bijou, which sat right in downtown Boston, became the first fully-electrified theater in the country.
+Even more surprising, a single, fragile light bulb survived from that era and sits in Houghton alongside the Theatre’s more mundane financial records.

 “I thought it would look very different, but it looks more like light bulbs today,” Zallen says.
 In fact, if you put this tiny bulb on a shelf in Home Depot, you might not notice that it is a relic from the 1880s, with a bamboo, rather than tungsten, filament.

 “The bulb would have been made in Menlo Park, under the direction of Thomas Edison.
 In those days, they were experimenting with a number of filament types,” says Zallen.
 “The bamboo filament would have been less bright than previous electric light bulbs, but it would have lasted at least a few days—which was a big improvement.”

 Edison himself attended the first few performances at the Bijou, tending the electrical generators backstage.